tbal999/quick-webapps/README.md

 # quick webapps!
-Tiny webapp examples aimed at beginners to Go.
+Tiny webapp examples aimed at beginners to Go who want to move away from command line applications.

 I will use these as examples at the Brighton Gophers March meetup.